 Here are a few basic points of advice from the Foreign Office:

 So easy to do in this day and age as most places have internet cafes or offer WiFi.
 Worst case, use a telephone.

-You may think it’s hard to get away from the tourist trail if your basing your trip on Lonely Plant or any of the other guide books but being prepared can help prevent you getting in trouble.
-They can be vital for providing maps when you first get into cities, allow you to be prepared before you arrive and aware of scams and no go areas.
+You may think it’s hard to get away from the tourist trail if you're basing your trip on Lonely Plant or any of the other guide books but being prepared can help prevent you from getting in trouble.
+They can be vital for providing maps when you first get into cities, allowing you to be prepared before you arrive and aware of scams and no-go areas.